-- C~18.2.3.4.6.1The maximum gradient of a Fire department access road shall not exceed 12 percent for unpaved surfaces and 15 percent for paved surfaces.
-In areas of the FDAR where a Fire apparatus would connect to a Fire hydrant or Fire Department Connection, the maximum gradient of such area(s) shall not exceed 10 percent. - 18.2.3.4.6.2 The angle of approach and departure for any means of fire department access road shall not exceed 1 ft drop in 20 ft (0.3 m drop in 6 m) or the design limitations of the fire apparatus of the fire department, and shall be subject to approval by the AHJ. - 18.2.3.4.6.3 Fire department access roads connecting to roadways shall be provided with curb cuts extending at least 2 \Re (0.61 m) beyond each edge of the fire lane.
+C~ 18.2.3.4.6.1The maximum gradient of a Fire department access road shall not exceed 12 percent for unpaved surfaces and 15 percent for paved surfaces.
+In areas of the FDAR where a Fire apparatus would connect to a Fire hydrant or Fire Department Connection, the maximum gradient of such area(s) shall not exceed 10 percent.
+18.2.3.46.2 The angle of approach and departure for any means of fire department access road shall not exceed 1 ft drop in 20 ft (0.3 m drop in 6 m) or the design limitations of the fire apparatus of the fire department, and shall be subject to approval by the AHI.

+18.2.3.4.6.3 Fire department access roads connecting to roadways shall be provided with curb cuts extending at least 2 R (0.61 m) beyond each edge of the fire lane.

-18.3.7 The AHJ shall be notified whenever any fire hydrant is placed out of service or returned to service.
-Owners of private property required to have hydrants shall maintain hydrant records of approval, testing, and maintenance, in accordance with the respective county water requirements.
+to service.
+Owners of private property required to have hydranis shall maintain hydrant records of approval, testing, and maintenance, in accordance with the respective county water requirements.
 Records shall be made available for review by the AHJ upon request.
+8.3.7 The AHI shall be notified whenever any fire hydrant is placed out of service or returned suildings 2001- 3000 square feet, shall have a minimum of 6,000 gallons of water available for suildings, 3001- 6000 square feet, shall have a minimum of 12,000 gallons of water available for

-C~18.3.8 Minimum water supply for buildings that do not meet the minimum County water standards:
+C~18.3.8 Minimum water supply for buildings that do not meet the minimum County water

-Buildings up to 2000 square feet, shall have a minimum of 3,000 gallons of water available for Firefighting.
+Buildings up to 2000 square feet, shall have a minimum of 3,000 gallons of water available for